thepicture/TensorPractice/README.md

 If a package does not have a main.py module, then it is not a part of homework.

-Instead, it is a import module for homework packages.
+Instead, it is an import module for homework packages.

 # How to run
 To run homework just run main.py module from the specified module.